This post may contain affiliate links. Please see my disclosure policy for details.

 The city’s main drawing card is its top sight – the large Neapolis Archaeological Park, home to some vast Greek remains that will give you a hint of the power the city once had at its peak back in the 5th-century BC.

-How to Get There From Catania: Drive 1h by car or 1h30m by train from Catania (9x daily)
+How to Get There From Catania: Drive 1h by car or 1h30m by train from Catania Central Station (9x daily) Costs around 8 – 10 EURO per ticket.

 A visit to Ortigia (Ortygia) often goes hand in hand while visiting Siracusa, however, I would argue that Ortigia deserves its own spot as you can easily spend an entire day wandering around it side streets and exploring its boutique shops, churches, and ancient sights.